 A Quick Comparison of Our Favorites in 2022

-2. American Journey Active Life Formula Dry Dog Food – Best for The Money
+2. American Journey Active Life Formula Dry Dog Food – Best Value

 Feeding your dog the most nutritionally-sound dog food can be expensive.
 But the American Journey Active Life Formula Dry Dog Food breaks away from that by offering a dog food that’s more affordable than most other health-focused recipes, but still offers the vital nutrition that your Cockapoo needs.